jcrowe206/curljs/README.md

         SILENT           : 1,
         IGNORE_CERT      : 1,
         MAX_REDIRS       : 5,
-        CONNECT_TIMEOUT  : 5 // time in seconds
+        CONNECT_TIMEOUT  : 5, // time in seconds
+        NTLM             : 0, // if you are going to use NTLM or NTLM_PROXY be sure they are available to your system NTLM_PROXY       : 0
     }

     curl("www.example.com", curlOpts, function(err, data, stderr) {